codio/site/source/docs/ide/features/debugging.html.md

 - A friendly name to give the configuration
 - The command to execute to your program along with any command line parameters you may wish to include
 - Any command to execute before debugging starts.
 This is usually a compile process.
+- You can also reference the active file in use using {{filepath}} token which inserts the path and full file name /path/to/file.ext

 <img alt="authtoken" src="/img/docs/debug-target.png" class="simple"/>